refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 />
 ```

-If you followed the instructions for the installation wizard, it should already be set up by refine automatically.
+If you followed the instructions for the installation wizard, it should already be set up by Refine automatically.

 ### Blitz